nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * [ARVE Pro addon changelog](https://nextgenthemes.com/plugins/arve-pro/changelog/)
 * [ARVE AMP addon changelog](https://nextgenthemes.com/plugins/arve-amp/)

-### 2019-11-01 - 9.0.0 ###
+### 2020-02-01 - 9.0.0 ###

+This update is very long in the making and I hope it will pay off somehow, hopefully literally.
+A lot things happened in the code that will not be visbile to the end users directly on top of the things that are visble.

-* Note: Minimum PHP required for ARVE is now 5.6 you should be a the latest version for [security](https://secure.php.net/supported-versions.php) and speed anyway
+**Important**: Minimum PHP required for ARVE is now 5.6 you should be a the latest version (PHP 7.4) for [security](https://secure.php.net/supported-versions.php) and speed anyway

 * New: Finally the ARVE Gutenberg block is here!
-* New: Option to disable SEO schema.org data.
 * New: Added Bitchute
 * New: `av1mp4` shortcode parameter so serve [AV1](https://en.wikipedia.org/wiki/AV1) encoded files best named .av1.mp4 (to be used together with `mp4` or `webm`)
+* Fix: Some issue with
 * Fix: YouTube live links are now working correctly
 * Fix: TED embed url.
 * Fix: Facebook embeds.